 The Horseheads Central School District Board of Education considers network and Internet use to be a privilege not a right and that use entails responsibility.
 Staff Internet use is currently available via individual accounts.
-Student Internet use is currently available via individual accounts in grades 5-12 and shared class accounts in grades 6-12 and shared class accounts in grades 6-12 and responsibly.
+Student Internet use is currently available via individual accounts in grades 5 - 12 and shared class accounts in grades K - 4.
+CIPA compliant Internet filtering software will not eliminate the requirement to act responsibly.
 All District users have a responsibility to use the network in an appropriate and responsible manner following the rules set forth in this policy.